Beyond-Logic/Card-Component-UI/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
+- See hover states for all interactive elements on the page

 ### Screenshot